 However, if you take a day like I did those two decades ago to explore, visit Bodie SHP, ride Highway 120 east to the Benton-Crossing Loop, the June Lake Loop, Mammoth to Devils Postpile.
-Ride Lower Rock Creek Rd and especially head up Highway 168 to the Bristlecone Pine Forest to see 4000-year-old trees.
+Ride Lower Rock Creek Rd and especially head up Highway 168 to the Bristlecone Pine Forest to see 5000-year-old trees.
 The Laws Museum is at Bishop and the Movie Museum is in Big Pine.
-Several spider roads head off into the Sierra Range to camping areas but offer stunning views of looking down on Highway 395.
-Death Valley is a mountain range away.
+Several spider roads head off into the Sierra Range to camping areas but offer stunning views of looking down on Highway 395 such as Mount Whitney Portal.
+Death Valley is a mountain range away via Highway 190.

 Manzanar - Photo Gallery